 From there, however, you should look closely at these five areas when creating your post-disaster plan.

 1. Ensure your plan is easily accessible in an emergency

 Make sure your plan is stored electronically and employees have access to it through a cloud service no matter what they’re doing or where they are working.
 If you’re not onsite with your company, your employees must know what to do.

 To make it easier to follow, consider writing your plan in the form of a checklist.

 Also keep up-to-date copies of documents such as insurance policies and legal papers on a cloud service to access them at any time.

 2. Line up solutions to continue your operations

-When you create your plan, think of how you will continue to operate your business following an emergency.
-If you provide a service, for instance, your plan should include arrangements to rent temporary office space with an estimate of the cost.
+When you create your plan, consider how you will continue operating your business following an emergency.
+If you provide a service, for instance, your plan should include arrangements to rent temporary office space with an estimated cost.